 Everyone Should Have a Will

 Do you really need a will?
-Over half of people with children die before creating a last will and testament.
+Only 36 percent of parents with minor children have a last will and testament.
 While many people do not have substantial assets, if you do not have a plan in place, state laws step in to distribute the assets you do have.

 This is called intestate and is best avoided by having a will if you have enough to leave for your children when you pass on.